93-01. Boldrin, M., "Public Education and Capital Accumulation."

 93-02.
 Santos, M., "Smooth Dynamics and Computation in Models of Economic Growth"

 93-03.
-Edlin, A. y Epelbaum M., "Rivalrous Benefit Taxation: "The Independent Viability of Separate Agencies or Firms"
+Edlin, A. and Epelbaum M., "Rivalrous Benefit Taxation: "The Independent Viability of Separate Agencies or Firms"

 93-05.
 Epelbaum M., "Menu Competition: The Case of Nonlinear Pricing"